The GeoGrey Sword in Digimon Savers; after its first appearance, it ceases to work on anyone, up to and including the villain in The Movie.

 The Gravity Cannon, from Zoids: Chaotic Century, only had three shots available, one of which had to be a test-fire.
 It didn't work.
 A fourth shell is later created, it still doesn't work.

-A Marvel Ultimate universe comic included Tony Stark curing Bruce Banner of the Hulk.
+An Ultimate Marvel comic included Tony Stark curing Bruce Banner of the Hulk.
 The catch was that if the Hulk returned even once, its physiology could adapt and the cure would never work again.
 (See Doomsday, below) Predictably, by the end of the comic they are placed in a situation that requires the return of the Hulk.

 In comics, the monster Doomsday (who once killed Superman) had "evolution" powers, such that he could adapt to counter attacks once used against him — i.e., having once been beaten by a Green Lantern's ring, he became relatively immune to its power.